What ObamaCare Means for You, Your Family, and Your Business

 - When comparing the costs of employer-provided and individual health insurance remember that your premiums for employer group health insurance (including premiums for dependents) come out of your paycheck before social security and taxes are calculated.
 Premiums for individual health coverage come out of after-tax income.

 - I have health problems and was refused health insurance, or asked to pay premiums that I could not afford

-- The Affordable Health Care Act stops insurance companies denying coverage to those who are sick, excluding benefits for pre-existing conditions, or asking them to pay higher premiums.
+- The Affordable Health Care Act stops insurance companies from denying coverage to those who are sick, excluding benefits for pre-existing conditions or asking them to pay higher premiums.